 Do not pass ahead of me

-Tabernacle, Tack, Tack purchase, Tack tackle, Tackle, Taffrail, Tar, Tarp, Tarpaulin, Telescope, Tell-tale, Temperature, Tender, Tether, TEV, Thames tonnage, Thole pins, Throat, Thwart, Tidal height, Tidal stream, Tide, Tide gauge, Tiller, Timber, Time, Tingle, Toerail, Toe the line, Tompion, Tonnage, Top, Topgallant, Tophamper, Topmast, Topping lift, Topsail, Topsides, Touch and go, Tow, Towing, Tradewinds, Traffic separation scheme, Trailer, Trailer-sailer, Transceiver, Transit, Transom, Traveller, Trawler, Treenail, Trestle trees, Triangle, Triatic, Trice, Trick, Tricolour, Trim, Trimaran, Tripping line, Trot, Truck, True bearing, True North, Trysail, TSS, Tug, Tumblehome, Turn, Turnbuckle, Tye
+Tabernacle, Tack, Tack purchase, Tack tackle, Tackle, Taffrail, Tallow, Tar, Tarp, Tarpaulin, Telescope, Tell-tale, Temperature, Tender, Tether, TEV, Thames tonnage, Thole pins, Throat, Thwart, Tidal height, Tidal stream, Tide, Tide gauge, Tiller, Timber, Time, Tingle, Toerail, Toe the line, Tompion, Tonnage, Top, Topgallant, Tophamper, Topmast, Topping lift, Topsail, Topsides, Touch and go, Tow, Towing, Tradewinds, Traffic separation scheme, Trailer, Trailer-sailer, Transceiver, Transit, Transom, Traveller, Trawler, Treenail, Trestle trees, Triangle, Triatic, Trice, Trick, Tricolour, Trim, Trimaran, Tripping line, Trot, Truck, True bearing, True North, Trysail, TSS, Tug, Tumblehome, Turn, Turnbuckle, Tye

 n The foremost lower corner of the sail.

 n A sailing boat is on port tack when the wind is on its port side; it is on the starboard tack when the wind is on its starboard side.
 This is (was) because on a square-rigged vessel the tack of the course sail would be pulled hard down (tacked down) to the port bow when the wind was on the port side of the vessel.